 CODE AS A NEW SECTION TO READ AS FOLLOWS

-(B) a mobile home not assessed as real property;
+(B) a mobile home or manufactured home not assessed as real property;

 that an individual uses as the individual's residence.